Heritage Volunteering Group

 Who are we?

 Recently a group of professionals who are passionate about volunteering in the Heritage sector have started to meet and discuss Heritage Volunteering.
-We got together because we wanted to stop talking about “how to write a role profile” and start taking action to move the sector forward strategically.
+We got together because we wanted to start taking action to move the sector forward strategically.
 The discussions were so interesting and the networking was so valuable that we decided to see if we could create a sustainable way of doing this.

-It started with Matt from the Science Museum Group, Danielle from Imperial War Museums, Richard from Ironbridge Gorge Museum Trust and Alex from Birmingham Museum Trust, but now there are people from all over the UK sitting around a table and trying to work out how to best champion and support heritage volunteering.
+It started with Matt from the Science Museum Group, Danielle from Imperial War Museums, Richard from Ironbridge Gorge Museum Trust and Alex from Birmingham Museum Trust, but now there are people from all over the UK around the table and working out how to best champion and support heritage volunteering.
 Some of the involved organisations now include; NCVO, National Trust, Heritage Railway Association, HLF, English Heritage and Museum Wales.
-We’re not saying we’re the experts – it just happens that we all managed to get talking and realised we could work together to achieve something big.
+We’re not saying we’re the experts – it just happens that we all got talking and realised we could work together to achieve something big.

 What are we trying to do?